RX-M/web-public/course-pages/devops/site-reliability-engineering-foundation-doi.md

 At the end of the course, attendees will understand the principles behind SRE, SRE's organizational impact, and be able to understand the inter-relationship of SRE with DevOps and other frameworks.
 Participants will be able to set and track Service Level Objectives (SLOs) and Service Level Indicators (SLIs).

-This course positions attendees to successfully complete the SRE Foundation exam.
+The SRE Foundation course positions attendees to successfully complete the SRE Foundation exam.
+This course is offered with or without the SRE Foundation exam.

 Learning modules include:
 - SRE Principles & Practices